Young Warrior gains immediate release to join Australian club

-Young New Zealand Warriors forward Zyon Maiu'u has been released from the remainder of his playing contract and is expected to link up with the Canterbury Bulldogs.
+Young New Zealand Warriors forward Zyon Maiu'u has been released from the remainder of his playing contract to link up with the Canterbury Bulldogs.

 Maiu'u is one of the most talented young players born in New Zealand in the game, having been with the club since 2021.